 In 2025, Lufthansa's most affected routes included Munich, Podgorica and Edinburgh, where air traffic control issues and airport constraints had the largest impact.

-Air Serbia experienced 3.1% of flight disruptions in 2025, improving from 4.4% the year before, which showcases stronger operational stability compared to previous years.
+Air Serbia experienced 3.1% of reported to SkyRefund flight disruptions in 2025, improving from the 4.4% reported ones the year before, which showcases stronger operational stability compared to previous years.

 As Serbia's national carrier, Air Serbia operates from its hub in Belgrade (ranked one of Europe's most delayed airports in summer 2025) and features a broad network of direct flights across Europe, the Mediterranean, North America and Asia.

-Air France recorded 2.9% of flight delays and cancellations in 2025, which appeared to be a slight improvement from 3% in 2024.
+Air France recorded 2.9% of the reported to SkyRefund flight delays and cancellations in 2025, which appeared to be a slight improvement from 3% in 2024.
 Overall, the airline's performance remains relatively stable, though long-haul operations and high passenger traffic in places like Paris occasionally result in delays.

 In 2025, Air France's most disrupted destinations were Nice, Paris and Kansai, where scheduling issues and congestion caused the highest number of delays and cancellations.